Saša Kalajdžić

 Kalajdžić began his senior career playing in the third and fourth tiers of Austrian football with SR Donaufeld Wien.
-In 2016, he signed for Austrian Bundesliga club Admira Wacker, where he scored 12 goals in 35 games for the first team.
-He joined German club Stuttgart in July 2019, sustaining a serious knee injury shortly after joining and not making his debut until May 2020.
-He scored 24 goals in 60 games for Stuttgart.
-In August 2022, he was signed by English club Wolverhampton Wanderers for a reported fee of £15 million.
+In 2016, he signed for Austrian Bundesliga club Admira Wacker, where he scored twelve goals in 35 matches for the first team.
+He joined German club VfB Stuttgart in July 2019, sustaining a serious knee injury shortly after joining and not making his debut until May 2020.
+Nevertheless, he would go on to score 24 goals in 60 matches for the club.
+In August 2022, Kalajdžić was signed by English club Wolverhampton Wanderers for a reported fee of £15 million.

 Kalajdžić played for Austria at under-21 level, before making his senior international debut in October 2020.
 He was part of Austria's squad at Euro 2020.

 Club career

 FC Admira Wacker Mödling

-Kalajdžić joined FC Admira Wacker Mödling in 2016, from SR Donaufeld Wien.
+Born in the Austrian capital Vienna, Kalajdžić joined FC Admira Wacker Mödling in 2016, from SR Donaufeld Wien.
 He originally played as a midfielder for the club's reserve side in the Austrian Regionalliga East, before being converted into a forward.